anon-blue/anon.blue/README.txt

 stomer is extremely difficult to hear.
-Long-winded explanation about how busines s workd. sunable to backspacgjhfhytfhtffffffffffffffffffffffffffffffffffffffffff fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unable to ascertain locat ion based on call. meeting in 2 minutes means water fetching is probably an appr priate measure. leave the screen unolocked. figure out how to backspace so it is n't so painful going forward. don't make it painful going forward. when it comes
+Long-winded explanation about how busines s workd. sunable to backspacgjhfhytfhtffffffffffffffffffffffffffffffffffffffffff fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unakle to ascertain locat ion based on call. meeting in 2 minutes means water fetching is probably an appr priate measure. leave the screen unolocked. figure out how to backspace so it is n't so painful going forward. don't make it painful going forward. when it comes